Hailed by reviewers as "a colossal musical mind" with a "transcendent technique",

 and BIS labels all of which have been enthusiastically received with outstanding reviews in the worldwide media.

 With eleven critically acclaimed CDs, Jonathan is now well established on Hyperion Records distinguished

 CD for their Romantic Piano Concerto Series, featured Concertos by

 Zelenski and Zarzyki and went straight to Number 3 in the Classical

-Charts, and his 4th for the same series is due out later in 2015.
+Charts, and his 4th for the same series is due out in early 2016.